IsaacCDHall/weWorkBetter/README.md

 #
 ### Responsiveness

-The goal is to create a pillbug rolling effect of the content as the page is minimized.
+The goal is to effecitvely create a pillbug rolling using the content of the page as viewport width changes

 ### Setup Instructions

-Describe how someone can clone and launch this project.
+1. git clone or download project as .zip to /yourfavoritefolder
+2. npm install
+3. npm run start

 ### Roadmap

 Is there work you plan on continuing doing on this project?
 Features you'd like to add?

-* Consider
-* Listing
-* Them
-* Here
+* Responsiveness tweaking to create more fluid motion of pill as page shrinks
+* Add follow-up pages with new designs

 ### License
 This project is licensed under the MIT license, Copyright (c) 2019 [Isaac Hall](/LICENSE.md)